azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_05.md

 For this challenge, we'll use the `associated credit card dataset` dataset: The credit card dataset is containing both training features and labels.
 The features are inputs to the model, while the training labels represent the expected output of the model.
 Before getting started, have a look at the data set: [`creditcard.csv`](../data/creditcard.csv).

 Sounds good?
-Let's get started (we'll be done after this)!
+Let's get started!

 Back to Jupyter now, and let's create a notebook called `challenge05.ipynb`.
 First, we'll import the necessary packages and connect to our workspace: